sanger-tol/genomeassembly/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

-Currently, it is advised to run the pipeline with docker or singularity as some modules do not have a conda env associated with them.
+Currently, it is advised to run the pipeline with Docker or Singularity, as `purge_dups` and `mitohifi` do not support running with Conda.

 Now, you can run the pipeline using: